Course - Prototyping Tangible User Experiences - TPD4126

 General qualifications:

-- collaborate in writing good code
+- collaborate on the production of good code

 Learning methods and activities